 Regional Bicycle and Pedestrian Plan - As part of the UPWP for FY 2007, the SCRCOG has engaged a consultant to prepare this plan.
-The consultant will build upon the recently completed (2006) trail mapping project and provide a conceptual framework for increasing the attractiveness and effectiveness of bicycle and pedestrian transportation on a region-wide basis.
+The consultant built upon the 2006 trail mapping project and provided a conceptual framework for increasing the attractiveness and effectiveness of bicycle and pedestrian transportation on a region-wide basis.

-Consistent with SAFETEA-LU, a key area for goal-setting and evaluation will be safety, with an emphasis on non-vehicular transportation access to schools, enhanced signage and roadway design for pedestrian and bicycle safety, and the role of education and outreach efforts in promoting safer travel behavior for both younger pedestrians as well as adult drivers and cyclists.
+Consistent with SAFETEA-LU, a key area for goal-setting and evaluation was safety, with an emphasis on non-vehicular transportation access to schools, enhanced signage and roadway design for pedestrian and bicycle safety, and the role of education and outreach efforts in promoting safer travel behavior for both younger pedestrians as well as adult drivers and cyclists.